 Rebuttal: In Luke 21:36 Jesus said to “pray that you may be able to escape all that is about to happen”; in Rev. 3:10 Jesus said, “I will also keep you from the hour of trial that is going to come on the whole world to test the inhabitants of the earth”.
 Is Jesus teaching that escape is cowardly?
 How about Isaiah 26:20?
 “Go, my people, enter your rooms and shut the doors behind you; hide yourselves for a little while until his wrath has passed by.”

 Claim: The PTR creates an extra coming of Christ.

 Rebuttal: By that argument, Jesus should not come back at all, since the OT does not say the Messiah would come twice.
 And where does scripture even say how many times Jesus can or must come?
 Who decided that there is a Second Coming and not a third?
 We only know of the two comings in the OT by hindsight, noting that there are two sets of Messianic prophecies that could not both be true for a single coming.
 This sets a precedent for the future as well.
 We see in the NT two sets of prophecies regarding Jesus’ return, and note that they both cannot be true for a single coming or appearing.
 So just as the OT said nothing about how many times the Messiah would come yet we know it’s at least two, so also the NT says nothing about how many times Jesus will return yet we know it must be at least twice.
-And Jesus does not touch the earth when he comes for his Bride; they meet him in the air.
+And Jesus does not touch the earth when he comes for his Body; they meet him in the air.

 Claim: The first resurrection isn’t until Rev. 20:5-6, after the Tribulation.